Dentsu accelerates industry leadership with substantial progress on environmental, social targets during 2020

 - Embedding sustainability into its business model including ESG KPIs in the executive balanced scorecard and sustainability into leadership behaviours.

-Anna Lungley, Chief Sustainability Officer, dentsu international, said: “2020 was a pivotal year for dentsu.
+Anna Lungley, Chief Sustainability Officer, dentsu, said: “2020 was a pivotal year for dentsu.
 The pandemic forced a strategic rethink and an agile response.
 In a year where we couldn’t be together physically, our people came together to deliver strong results across the board.
 What’s clear now is that action on climate change and protecting nature are inseparable from progress on equality and global health and we must accelerate action.
-At dentsu we recognize the huge opportunity and responsibility we have to raise awareness, influence human and societal behavior and to collaborate with our clients to transform business models.
+At dentsu we recognise the huge opportunity and responsibility we have to raise awareness, influence human and societal behaviour and to collaborate with our clients to transform business models.
 Together we can inspire people everywhere to a new way of living.”

-Focusing on its 2030 Social Impact strategy, the report highlights how dentsu is targeting client work to manage the advertising industry’s ‘brainprint’ – the ability it has to shape societal attitudes and human behavior, aiming to help one billion people make better, more sustainable choices by 2030, and integrating sustainable behaviors into core services and campaign development
+Focusing on its 2030 Social Impact strategy, the report highlights how dentsu is targeting client work to manage the advertising industry’s ‘brainprint’ – the ability it has to shape societal attitudes and human behaviour, aiming to help one billion people make better, more sustainable choices by 2030, and integrating sustainable behaviours into core services and campaign development

 Dentsu recently announced a target to reduce flight emissions by 65% by 2030 as part of its ambitious Net Zero strategy.
 In addition, dentsu is committed to quantifying the greenhouse gas emissions of all media placed for clients and helping to reduce these emissions in line with its own science-based reduction target.
 By 2030, dentsu targets emissions reduction associated with media by 46%.